-Have you ever felt a sense of incompleteness with forgiveness?
+Have you ever felt nothing after forgiving someone?
 The first time I felt this was many years ago when my mother me asked to say “It’s Ok” to the apology of a boy who threw sand in my face at the park.
 Despite having “forgiven” I still felt the anger, frustration, and humiliation of the experience.
 And I still felt a resentment, which meant I had not truly “forgiven” him.

-Many years later, my special someone’s rejection opened the door to many, many incomplete emotions.
-So much was left unsaid and miscommunicated but I was confident that this relationship was over.
+Many years later, my special someone’s rejection opened the door to an inner state of incompleteness.
+So much was left unsaid and miscommunicated in our relationship.
 I knew that talking to him or starting something new with someone else would not complete the incompleteness.
-What I needed was to truly feel, accept and acknowledge the experience and emotions however terrifying they may be.
-Clearly just saying sorry or accepting another’s apology had left me incomplete.
+What I needed to do was to truly feel, accept and acknowledge the experience and emotions of this ending however terrifying they may be.

 Choose the feeling you want to have

 And so began my journey to complete forgiveness.
 I did not know how at the time but thankfully I had been a meditator and a mindfulness practitioner for a long time and had become apt at being able to identify my limited beliefs.
 My criteria for feeling complete forgiveness were threefold.
 First, I needed to heal from the emotions of self-victimisation and abandonment that accompanies the feelings of rejection.
 Second, I needed to ensure that I did not continue to carry any blocks to the emotional vulnerability that results from any failed relationship.
 And third, if I were going to start a new relationship with someone else I would not be needy and unconsciously require them to fill my gaps.

 I had recently read the book Life on Earth Mastery by Sherwin Ng.
 It explains that the question to ask is not “Why it happened to me”, but “What it Happened to Me For”.
 Instead of feeling like something had been taken from me, was it possible that those that hurt me had given me something too?